-When researching necessary procedures and exams, patients may confuse an ultrasound with a sonogram.
+Patients may confuse an ultrasound with a sonogram when researching necessary procedures and exams.
 The terms may seem interchangeable, but they aren’t.
-As an ultrasound tech retailer, we have the answers.
+As an ultrasound tech retailer, we have the answers about ultrasounds and sonograms.

 What Is An Ultrasound Machine?

 Some radiologists practice intervention procedures, meaning they tend to the patient after an ultrasound examination.
-Interventional radiologists administer treatment.
-Because it’s less invasive compared to surgery, some doctors may advocate for this procedure to minimize hospitalization time.
+Interventional radiologists administer treatment for patients with serious conditions.
+Because it’s less invasive than surgery, some doctors may advocate for this procedure to minimize hospitalization time.
 Ultrasound procedures can include embolization, needle biopsies, and foreign body removal.

 Types Of Ultrasounds

-In diagnostic imaging, no ultrasound is universal.
+In diagnostic imaging, no ultrasound procedure is universal.
 Different types examine organs in the body by sending high-frequency sound waves through soft tissue.
+As a result, ultrasound equipment varies depending on the processes required.
 What are some common types of ultrasounds for medical imaging?

 Bone density – Men and women are likely to develop osteoporosis as they age and gradually lose bone mass.
 While this process is natural, extreme bone loss can sometimes lead to further health complications.
 A bone density ultrasound can monitor the rate of bone loss or strength.